harmony-labs/loop_cli/README.md

 1. **Directory Expansion**: Loop expands the specified directories and their subdirectories, excluding any that match the ignore patterns.

 2. **Command Execution**: The specified command is executed in each of the expanded directories.

-3. **Parallel Execution**: When the `--parallel` flag is set, commands are executed concurrently across directories.

 4. **Alias Support**: Loop supports shell aliases, which can be defined in the global or local `.looprc` file.